-The provision objected to by the report assures the state the possibility to grant to organizations conducting religious activities special status as 'established churches'.
-The Parliament may recognize religious communities that fulfil the requirements established in the relevant cardinal law, such as previous long-term religious activity, the extent of social support and the ability of the applicant organization to serve the community.
+The provision objected to by the reasoned proposal assures the state the possibility to grant to organisations conducting religious activities special status as 'established churches'.
+The Parliament may recognize religious communities that fulfil the requirements established in the relevant cardinal law, such as previous long-term religious activity, the extent of social support and the ability of the applicant organisation to serve the community.
 The ability of the entity to cooperate with the state authorities is also among the conditions of eligibility, for the very reason that the aim of legally recognizing a religious community as a 'church' is to ensure the efficiency of working for the benefit of the community.

-According to Act No CCVI of 2011 on the freedom of conscience and freedom of religion and on the acknowledgement of religions and religious communities as churches, a religious community serves as an institutional framework for religious activities, which has two legal forms acknowledged by the Parliament, the 'established church' and the 'organization conducting religious activity'.
-The religious community recognized by the Parliament as 'established church' functions as a public law entity, whereas the 'organization conducting religious activity' is a private law association.
-It is open to all religious communities to make use of the legal possibility of being recognized as any of these two categories, if they comply with the conditions set by the law.
+According to Act CCVI of 2011 on the freedom of conscience and freedom of religion and on the acknowledgement of religions and religious communities as churches, a religious community served as an institutional framework for religious activities, which had two legal forms acknowledged by the Parliament, the 'established church' and the 'organisation performing religious activity'.
+The religious community recognized by the Parliament as 'established church' functioned as a public law entity, whereas the 'organisation performing religious activity' was a private law association.
+It was open to all religious communities to make use of the legal possibility of being recognized as any of these two categories, if they complied with the conditions set by the law.

-The rules of granting the status of a public law entity are more stringent than those on private law entities.
-The difference between the two categories is that private law organizations must fulfil less criteria, whereas 'established churches' must comply with additional requirements besides the criteria set for the private entity organizations.
-Nevertheless, those organizations, which are not acknowledged as 'established churches' by the Parliament, may still function as churches in the theological sense, whereas from a legal point of view these entities will be conducting their religious activities according to their own regulations and rules as special legal persons.
-It is important to stress that the difference in the legal status of the two forms on conducting religious activities does not infringe the right to freedom of religion under Article 9 and the prohibition on discrimination under Article 14 of the European Convention on Human Rights.
-These rights are granted by the Fundamental Law for both categories.
-Religious organizations that are not granted the status of 'established churches' are independent organizations, meaning that they cannot be monitored or controlled by the state.
+The rules of granting the status of a public law entity were more stringent than those on private law entities.
+The difference between the two categories was that private law organisations had to fulfil less criteria, whereas 'established churches' had to comply with additional requirements besides the criteria set for the private entity organisations.
+Nevertheless, those organisations, which were not acknowledged as 'established churches' by the Parliament, could still function as churches in the theological sense, whereas from a legal point of view these entities would be conducting their religious activities according to their own regulations and rules as special legal persons.
+It is important to stress that the difference in the legal status of the two forms on conducting religious activities did not infringe the right to freedom of religion under Article 9 and the prohibition on discrimination under Article 14 of the European Convention on Human Rights.
+These rights were granted by the Fundamental Law for both categories.
+Religious organisations that were not granted the status of 'established churches' were independent organisations, meaning that they could not be monitored or controlled by the state.
 The Fundamental Law makes it clear that the principle of separation of state and church equally applies to both categories of entities, regardless of the religion they represent.
 The difference between the legal statuses of the two categories was recognized by Decision No. 17/2017.
-(VII.18.) of the Hungarian Constitutional Court as well, which established that there is no constitutional requirement to grant to all churches the same legal status and the state is not obliged to cooperate in the same way with all churches, on the condition that the difference in treatment is based on objective reasons.
+(VII.18.) of the Hungarian Constitutional Court as well, which established that there was no constitutional requirement to grant to all churches the same legal status and the state was not obliged to cooperate in the same way with all churches, on the condition that the difference in treatment was based on objective reasons.

-The Fourth Amendment of the Fundamental Law was not related to the decision of the Constitutional Court on church law, rather it was a comprehensive amendment to the Fundamental Law consisting of 22 Articles, one of which, Article 4, applied to churches.
+The Fourth Amendment of the Fundamental Law was not related to the decision of the Constitutional Court on the Church Act, rather it was a comprehensive amendment to the Fundamental Law consisting of 22 Articles, one of which, Article 4, applied to churches.